CodeNinjaTech/Java-Desktop-App/README.md

 # Java Exercise on GUI and Databases

+Desktop App Project for the Java Course of the Department of Programmers-Analysts of the School of Computer Programmers of the Hellenic Armed Forces

 ## Description

 A parking lot charges $2.00 minimum cost for parking up to 3 hours.
 For each hour or part of an hour over 3, it charges an additional $0.50.
 The maximum charge for a full 24-hour period is $10.00.